jrawbits/VE-Installer/ReadMe.md

 # Development Environment Pre-Requisites

-Prerequisites include the [current release version of R][currentR] for your development platform, and a suitable development environment.
+Prerequisites to build a VisionEval runtime environment or installser include the [current release version of R][currentR] for your development platform, and a suitable development environment.

 [currentR]: https://cran.r-project.org "Download and Install R"

+The scripting is summarized in a script (`Build.sh`) intended to run under GNU bash.
-The scripting is driven by scripts for GNU bash, but the substantive work is done in R scripts that can be run interactively in R or using Rscript.
-Just `setwd()` to the "build" subfolder and source the scripts, or go to the build directory and run Rscript in Powershell or Windows CMD.
+However, the substantive work is done in R scripts that can be run interactively in R or from a command line using Rscript.
+Just `setwd()` to the "build" subfolder and source the scripts, or go to the build directory and run `Rscript <scriptname.R>` in Powershell or Windows CMD.

 You can also initiate an [RStudio][getRstudio] project at the root of the installer directories (where this ReadMe.md file lives) and run the scripts from within RStudio.
-The self-contained VisionEval installation that results from this installer includes "VisionEval.Rproj" which you can double-click to interact with the end-user VisionEval environment.
+The self-contained VisionEval installation that results from this installer includes "VisionEval.Rproj" which a runtime user can double-click to interact with the end-user VisionEval environment using RStudio.

 [getRstudio]: https://www.rstudio.com/products/rstudio/download/ "Download RStudio"

 You can get GNU bash and a complete environment for managing VisionEval source code by installing [Git for Windows][Git4W].
-On a Linux machine, GNU bash is the standard command line.
+On a Linux machine, GNU bash is the standard command line interpreter.

 [Git4W]: https://gitforwindows.org "Git for Windows"

-You will also need a few R packages, but the build scripts will install those if they don't have them (though you must provide a writable library directory to store them in - see below).
+You will also need a few R packages, but the build scripts will install those if they don't have them (though you must have access to the internet and you must provide a writable library directory to store them in - see below).

 ## Pre-Requisite: RTools for Windows

 To build the packages and installers on a Windows system, you need to install [RTools][getRTools].
-Installing RTools (or, for that matter, R itself, if installed just for the "current user") does not require administrator right.
+Installing RTools does not require administrator right.
 But you will need to point the installer at a writable directory (i.e. one that you as a user have write permission for).
 It also helps to put the RTools bin directory at the head of your path (otherwise the repository build process may fail if the Git for Windows version of "tar" is called during the R package build process, rather than the RTools version).

 [getRTools]: https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe "RTools for R 3.5"

-## Linux build pre-requisites
+## Pre-Requisite: Linux environment

+A standard R installation on Linux (whether from a package repository or directly from the R project) will include all the development tools needed to install source packages.

-In order to install from source on Linux, some additional system-level dependencies exist (required libraries that some of the binary dependency packages use).
-This ReadMe.md does not review how to install R itself on Linux - you just need to make sure you have the "dev"(elopment) version so you get the compilers and libraries needed to compile the dependencies from source.
+However, some additional system-level dependencies exist (required libraries that some of the binary dependency packages use).
+This ReadMe.md does not review how to install R itself on Linux - standard installatons will include the compilers and related tools needed to build the VisionEval dependencies from source.

-On Ubuntu 16.04, installing the following packages will be needed (plus X11 and a few other odds and ends - watch for errors when the build scripts try to build the externals and packages).
+On Ubuntu 18.04, installing the following packages will probably be needed (plus X11 and a few other odds and ends - watch for errors when the build scripts try to build the externals and packages).

 To build "cairo" (used for nice image rendering):